awslabs/amazon-timestream-connector-prometheus/README.md

 2. Click the `Log groups` under `Log` in the sidebar.
 2. Select `Create log group`.
 3. Enter a group name and click `Create`.
-4. Select the newly created log group from the list of log groups to see the log group details.
+4. Select the newly-created log group from the list of log groups to see the log group details.
 5. Take note of the ARN.

 Next, open the previously created Prometheus Connector API on [API Gateway]( https://console.aws.amazon.com/apigateway/main/apis) to configure logging.